WVURAIL/dspira/_posts/2020-08-21-Astronomy_Lecture_Recordings.md

 order: 8
 permalink: /Astronomy_Lecture_Recordings/
 meta_description: "Watch six astronomy lectures from the DSPIRA summer institute.
 Find the slides, speaker information, and resources for further study."
+equipment: "A browser for watching the lecture recordings.
+No telescope is needed."
+preparation: "Choose lecture topics that match your class.
+Preview the selected recordings before scheduling discussion."
 ---

 The astronomy taught alongside the telescope building at the DSPIRA summer